 The Revival | Chicago, IL

-This was a multi-phase restoration of historic church windows as part of church-to-condo adaptive reuse project in Chicago.
+A multi-phase restoration of historic church windows, our work on the Revival was part of church-to-condo adaptive reuse project in Chicago.
 As a result of our conservation solution, Landmarks Illinois approved this as an adaptive re-use project.
-This involved retaining original broken glass by gluing it with an archival epoxy, as well as adapting the windows to fit changes to the original openings.
+Elements of this solution involved retaining original broken glass by gluing it with an archival epoxy, as well as adapting the windows to fit changes to the original openings.

 ** Photos courtesy of Regency Development Group

-For this project, we restored sanctuary stained glass windows and wood framing to historic standards.
+The restoration of First Presbyterian's sanctuary stained glass windows and wood framing to historic standards was completed in three phases over a period of 12 months.
 Our communication with the client, the board of architects and the wood restoration team ensured a successful, on-time, and on-budget project.
-The restoration of all sanctuary windows was completed in three phases over a period of 12 months.

-For this project, we completely restored eight historic stained glass windows according to federal historic preservation guidelines.
-By planning in advance with the client, we were able to complete the project in 5 weeks.
-This included removal and re-installation of the windows in New York.
+Solstice completely restored eight historic stained glass windows from the Williamsville Meeting House according to federal historic preservation guidelines.
+By planning in advance with the client, we were able to complete the project in 5 weeks, included removal and re-installation of the windows in New York.
 This far exceeded the client’s expected April-to-August timeline, allowing them to save time and money and to have the restored windows in place for events scheduled at the meeting house.
 For this project, our conservation approach applied the practice of retaining prior repairs to show the preserved history of the windows.

 ** Photos courtesy of Derek Gee from the Buffalo News